mricaud/xml-utilities/README.md

 ![README.res/SimpleDependencyTreeHtml.jpg](README.res/SimpleDependencyTreeHtml.jpg)

-It's possible to add extra informations like `version` depending on each kind of file.
+It's possible to add extra informations like the `version` attribute above, depending on each kind of file.

 With both outputs (XML / HTML) it's possible to gather the content of each file (without duplication if a file is included several times):

 ![README.res/WithContentDependencyTreeHtml.jpg](README.res/WithContentDependencyTreeHtml.jpg)

-> CAUTION: this XSLT only works with static dependencies declared in each XML files.
+> **CAUTION**: this XSLT only works with static dependencies declared in each XML files.
 >
 > For instance, if an XPROC script loads an XML file dynamicaly (by getting its uri with xpath) then the dependency won't be shown in the dependency tree.

+This repo will probably be published as a Maven artefact soon.
+It includes a copy of functx.xsl today, but it could becomes a Maven dependency.